*This post may contain affiliate links. Please see my disclosure for more details!*

 Notes

-• I really do recommend leaving this recipe wrapped in foil overnight in the fridge as it will produce the texture that you want and leave a really moussey and delicious cheesecake.
+• I recommend leaving this recipe wrapped in foil overnight in the fridge as it will produce the texture that you want and leave a really moussey and delicious cheesecake.

 • You can leave the cheesecake to cool in the oven with the door closed if you want a slightly drier texture but I prefer it open!